-Windows apps can contain two kinds of views, immersive views and 2D views.
-Apps can switch between their various immersive views and 2D views, showing their 2D views either on a monitor as a window or in a headset as a slate.
+Windows apps can contain two kinds of views: immersive views and 2D views.
+Apps can switch between their various immersive and 2D views, showing their 2D views either on a monitor as a window or in a headset as a slate.
 Apps that have at least one immersive view are categorized as mixed reality apps.
-Apps that never have a immersive view are 2D apps.
+Apps that never have an immersive view are 2D apps.

 An immersive view gives your app the ability to create holograms in the world around you or immerse the user in a virtual environment.
-When an app is drawing in the immersive view, no other app is drawing at the same time—holograms from multiple apps are not composited together.
-By continually adjusting the perspective from which your app renders its scene to match the user's head movements, your app can render world-locked holograms that remain at a fixed point in the real world, or it can render a virtual world that holds its position as a user moves within it.
+When an app is drawing in the immersive view, no other app is drawing at the same time—holograms from multiple apps aren't composited together.
+By continually adjusting the perspective from which your app renders its scene to match the user's head movements, your app can render world-locked holograms.
+World-locked holograms stay at a fixed point in the real world or can render a virtual world that holds its position as a user moves.

 When in an immersive view, holograms can be placed in the world around you

-The Windows Mixed Reality home (including the Start menu and holograms you've placed around the environment) does not render while in an immersive view either.
-On HoloLens, any system notifications that occur while an immersive view is showing will be relayed audibly by Cortana, and the user can respond with voice input.
+The Windows Mixed Reality home (including the Start menu and holograms you've placed around the environment) doesn't render while in an immersive view either.
+On HoloLens, Cortana relays any system notifications that occur while an immersive view is showing, to which the user can respond with voice input.